katereiss/nlp-analogy-tests/proposal.md

 Also from Brian Spiering's Data Ethics course, an example of what an analogy test looks like is as follows.
 <img width="991" alt="Screen Shot 2022-03-02 at 2 52 27 PM" src="https://user-images.githubusercontent.com/84412675/156464492-87ed3449-6bbf-41ab-96ee-4dbff24bee02.png">

 Algorithms used will be unsupervised learning models including dimensionality reduction/topic modeling.
+Python libraries used will be pandas and scikit-learn for data cleaning and modeling, and possibly spaCy, gensim, or NLTK as needed.

+An MVP would include results of many analogy tests for the models from both the 2006 and 2022 Wikipedia dumps.
+Further work would include improving the models to assess for and reduce biases in the analogy test answers.